reshma223/Web-UI-Testing/README.md

-See ZNotes for any confusion.
+See ZNotes.txt for any confusion.
-Everything describe under ZNotes
+Everything describe under ZNotes.txt